 Typically, 4 workshops are scheduled per year, each beginning mid-day on Monday and adjourning mid-day on Friday.
-Each workshop will accommodate 26 participants, with no more than 3 persons from any single organization.
-Because of the limited availability, we urge you to select attendees from your organization who are in a position to disseminate information to the greatest number of people.
-Instructors, in-flight managers, or safety representatives are recommended attendees.
-Cabin Safety Workshops are not intended, nor conducted, as basic training for in-flight personnel; they are designed to provide supplemental state-of-the-art information for aviation industry personnel.
+Each workshop accommodates 26 participants, with no more than 3 persons attending from any single organization.
+Because of the limited availability, we urge you to select attendees from your organization who are in a position to disseminate information to the greatest number of people, typically instructors, in-flight managers, or safety representatives.
+Cabin Safety Research Workshops are not intended, nor conducted, as training sessions; they are instead designed to provide supplemental state-of-the-art information for use by aviation industry personnel to enhance their own training programs and operations.

 Assignments to the workshops are awarded in the order that registration forms are received.
 Since the workshops fill quite rapidly, it is important to return the registration form as soon as possible.
 After we have received it, confirmation packages, which include additional information about the workshops, will be sent to the successful applicants.
 There are no fees for workshop attendance; however, participants are responsible for their own lodging and transportation, both to Oklahoma City for the workshop, as well as between the place of lodging, the Visitor�s Center, and CAMI.
 NO TRANSPORTATION IS PROVIDED.